SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/ARCHITECTURE.md

-# CAIRN System Architecture
+# Cairn-PKM System Architecture

 A markdown-based personal knowledge management system designed for clarity, portability, and longevity.

-## What is CAIRN?
+## What is Cairn-PKM?

-CAIRN is an opinionated folder structure for organizing personal and professional knowledge in plain markdown files.
+Cairn-PKM is an opinionated folder structure for organizing personal and professional knowledge in plain markdown files.
 It works with [Obsidian](https://obsidian.md), any text editor, or anything that reads folders and files.

-Like the stone trail markers that guide hikers through unfamiliar terrain, CAIRN provides just enough structure to keep you oriented without getting in your way.
+Like the stone trail markers (cairns) that guide hikers through unfamiliar terrain, Cairn provides just enough structure to keep you oriented without getting in your way.

 **Core idea:** Your knowledge system should be simple enough to understand in five minutes, flexible enough to last decades, and portable enough to survive any tool.